Public invited to pet therapy with adoptable dogs in Springdale

 SPRINGDALE, Ark.
-(KNWA) — The public is invited to receive some puppy love from adoptable dogs in Springdale on Wednesday at Northwest Medical Center.
+(KFTA) — The public is invited to receive some puppy love from adoptable dogs in Springdale on Wednesday at Northwest Medical Center.

 “Everyone is invited to drop by this special event to relieve stress and spend time with these adoptable dogs.